roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 }
 ```

-Our request will send a list of bytes (images), the `repeated` keyword is used to defined lists, and we will send back a list of predictions
+Our request will send a list of bytes (images), the `repeated` keyword is used to define lists, and we will send back a list of predictions

 ### Build the server and client